Title IX/Sexual Harassment

 There is a presumption that the Respondent is not responsible for the alleged conduct unless a determination regarding responsibility is made at the conclusion of the Grievance Process.

 Parties whose participation is invited or expected at a hearing, investigative interview, or other meeting will be provided written notice of the date, time, location, participants, and purpose of said event prior to the event.
-The College encourages all members of the College community to cooperate with the College during the various processes outlined in the Policy, however individuals will not be penalized by the College for declining to participate in the processes.
+The University encourages all members of the University community to cooperate with the University during the various processes outlined in the Policy, however individuals will not be penalized by the University for declining to participate in the processes.

 Standard of Evidence